ethereum/ethereum-org-website/src/content/enterprise/index.md

 - [Tenderly](https://tenderly.co) _a Web3 development platform that provides debugging, observability, and infrastructure building blocks for developing, testing, monitoring, and operating smart contracts_
 - [Unibright](https://unibright.io/) _a team of blockchain specialists, architects, developers and consultants with 20+ years of experience in business processes and integration_
 - [Zero Services GmbH](https://www.zeroservices.eu/) _provider of managed services spread across co-locations in Europe and Asia.
 Operates & monitors your nodes securely and reliably_
+- [Zeeve](https://www.zeeve.io/) _provides a range of products and tools for building on Ethereum, also infrastructure and APIs for Enterprise Web3 applications._

 ### Tooling and libraries {#tooling-and-libraries}